MahaRERA Agent Exam Mock Test: Free Daily Practice + Full 50-Question Exam Mode

 Explanation: Section 4(2)(l)(D): 70% of all amounts realised from allottees must go into the designated account.
 If ₹50 lakh has been collected, 70% of ₹50 lakh = ₹35 lakh must be deposited.
 The calculation is based on amounts collected, not project cost.
 The remaining 30% (₹15 lakh) can be used for other project expenses.

-Is the RERAExam mock test similar to the actual IBPS exam?
+Is the RERAExam agent exam mock test similar to the actual IBPS exam?

 Yes.
 The questions are written to match the IBPS exam's style — scenario-based, multiple choice, with four options.
 The 40-minute timer matches the real exam exactly.
 The topic weightage follows the official MahaRERA syllabus.
 The difficulty distribution across easy, medium, and hard questions reflects the pattern seen in the actual IBPS exam.

-Do I need to create an account to take the mock test?
+Do I need to create an account to take the agent exam mock test?

 The free daily challenge (10 questions) requires no account.
-For full mock exams, you register with your phone number and pay ₹499 for 3 months of unlimited access.
+For full agent exam mock tests, you register with your phone number and pay ₹499 for 30 days of unlimited access.
 Your progress, scores, and topic mastery are saved to your account automatically.

-How many mock tests should I take before the real exam?
+How many agent exam mock tests should I take before the real exam?

-What score should I aim for in the mock tests?
+What score should I aim for in the agent exam mock tests?

 Free Property Calculators